ostreedev/ostree/docs/manual/related-projects.md

 of a hashed content store, the implementation details are quite different.
 OSTree supports extended attributes and uses SHA256 instead of Git's SHA1.
-It "checks out" files via hardlinks, rather than copying, and thus requires the files to be immutable.
+It "checks out" files via hardlinks, rather than copying, and thus requires the checkout to be immutable.
 At the moment, OSTree commits may have at most one parent, as opposed to Git which allows an arbitrary number.
-Git uses a smart-delta protocol for updates, while OSTree uses (slow) HTTP requests or static deltas.
+Git uses a smart-delta protocol for updates, while OSTree uses 1 HTTP request per chagned file, or can generate static deltas.

 ## Conda

-Conda is an "OS-agnostic, system-level binary package manager and ecosystem";
-although most well-known for its accompanying Python distribution anaconda, its scope has been expanding quickly.
+[Conda](http://conda.pydata.org/docs/) is an "OS-agnostic, system-level binary package manager and ecosystem"; although most well-known for its accompanying Python distribution anaconda, its scope has been expanding quickly.
 The package format is very similar to well-known ones such as RPM.
 However, unlike typical RPMs, the packages are built to be relocatable.
 Also, the package manager runs natively on Windows.
 Conda's main advantage is its ability to install collections of packages into "environments" by unpacking them all to the same directory.
 Conda reduces duplication across environments using hardlinks, similar to OSTree's sharing between deployments (although Conda uses package / file path instead of file hash).
 Overall, it is quite similar to rpm-ostree in functionality and scope.

 ## rpm-ostree